byeongjun-park/byeongjun-park.github.io/index.md

 balancing the preservation of given contents and the realistic genreation of novel views. [[TPAMI'24]](https://ieeexplore.ieee.org/document/10475596)
 [[CVPR'24]](https://openaccess.thecvf.com/content/CVPR2024/html/Woo_HarmonyView_Harmonizing_Consistency_and_Diversity_in_One-Image-to-3D_CVPR_2024_paper.html)
 * **Text-to-3DGS:** Currently, I am interested in direct generation of 3D Gaussian Splatting only from text prompts.
-Please see my first project in Text-to-3DGS, which utilizes a multi-view recitifed flow model and a feed-forward 3D Gaussian Splatting Decoder!! [[SplatFlow]](https://arxiv.org/pdf/2411.16443)
+Please see [SplatFlow](https://arxiv.org/pdf/2411.16443), which utilizes a multi-view recitifed flow model and a feed-forward 3D Gaussian Splatting Decoder!!

 ## News